bitsofcotton/ddpmopt/README.md

 Also, adding bump map into one of a color in the picture isn't improves output enough, this is because it's only some alpha in R^1 adding and balancing on whole picture context.
 To do such bump map extension, we should input picture01.ppm picture01-bump.ppm ... stream instead of the original stream.

 # Tips around relation to bitsofcotton/masp
-We can use detecting such feature quantities by bitsofcotton/masp.
+We can use bitsofcotton/masp detecting such feature quantities.
-However, this isn't unveils deep structure they behaves to operatable in the picture set by itself.
+However, this isn't unveil deep structure they behaves to be operatable in the picture set by itself.
 So we need to do bitsofcotton/isolate and match to known algorithms.

 Also, periodical projection transform before and after prediction is the matter when we count on the predictors as a brand new information feeder, the new information entropy is come from some of the masp generated (or not) vectors in the program.